-The FY2024 capital budget reflects continued momentum in the capital program with \$201.6 million in planned spending across the RiverRenew and general capital improvement programs.
-Funding for improvement, renewal and replacement projects increased year-over-year reflecting an effort to ensure timely upgrades of AlexRenew's infrastructure to maintain efficient operations.
+The FY2024 capital budget reflects continued momentum in the capital program with \$201.6 million in planned spending across the RiverRenew and other capital projects.
+Funding for improvement, renewal, and replacement projects increased year-over-year reflecting an effort to ensure timely upgrades of AlexRenew's infrastructure to maintain efficient operations.
 The budget funds the capital program with cash and reserves, along with \$153.7 million in debt proceeds for RiverRenew construction.